ceph/ceph/doc/faq.rst

 What Kind of OS Does Ceph Require?
 ==================================

+Ceph runs on Linux for both the client and server side.

-Ceph runs on Linux.
-Most Ceph users run a Debian/Ubuntu distribution, which you can install from `APT packages`_.
-Ceph builds `RPM packages`_ for Federa/RHEL too.
+Ceph runs on Debian/Ubuntu distributions, which you can install from `APT packages`_.

+Ceph also runs on Fedora and Enterprise Linux derivates (RHEL, CentOS) using `RPM packages`_ .

 You can also download Ceph source `tarballs`_ and build Ceph for your distribution.
 See `Installation`_ for details.